Reducing Friction in

 1. Insight Overload

-EDA surfaces many insights at once, but without prioritisation, users struggle to understand what matters, slowing sense making and increasing early drop-offs.
+EDA surfaces many insights at once, but without prioritization, users struggle to understand what matters, slowing sensemaking and increasing early drop-offs.

 Replace open-ended exploration with guided signals